 The crisis of 9/11 gave the government a new enemy to displace the "Communist threat", namely the "terrorist" and "the leaker" - those who hack information systems and leak national security secrets.
 The PATRIOT Act was passed, allowing third party tele-communications industries to hunt for terrorists in electronic meta-data (Harris, 2010, 2005; Shorrock 2008).
 Whistleblowers like Julian Assange, Bradley/Chelsea Manning, Edward Snowden and others, warned the world that the US military-industrial-complex had expanded into a network of private tele-communications companies that worked with government intelligence gathering agencies to spy on people's electronic communications the world over (Greenwald, 2014).

-The mode of production had shifted from mechanical to electronic and digital in secretive ways, both in production and in the privatization of the Internet; many people harbored known unknown secrets - alienation.
-Some people externalized those secrets and became whistleblowers.
-The rise of whistleblowers corresponded with an increase in classified government documents.
-As more government memos became classified the divide between those who know (and don't know) secrets and those who pay for the national security but are not privy to knowing how their taxes are spent, widened.
+The mode of production had shifted from mechanical to electronic and digital in secretive ways, both in production and in the privatization of the Internet.
+Scot Horton, reporting on the problematic rise of state secrecy explains that in creating a national security state the US also created an new kind of elite, or "national security experts inside a vast bureaucratic apparatus" and it pays upwards of \$11.63 billion a year for maintaining classified, un-accessible, documents (Horton, 2015, pp. 20, 177).
+Some of those experts externalized those secrets and became whistleblowers.
+The rise of whistleblowers corresponds with an increase in classified government documents.
+As more government documents became classified the divide between those who know (and don't know) secrets and those who pay for the national security but are not privy to knowing how their taxes are spent, widens.
 This contradiction presents an entry point for introducing discussion about the discourse between Errol Morris and Donald Rumsfeld in The Unknown Known film.
 Donald Rumsfeld is no stranger to the military-industrial-complex, having served twice as the United States Secretary of Defense and as architect of the Iraq War.
-Errol Morris, an acclaimed filmmaker of award winning political documentaries, such as the Fog of War is no stranger to promoting free speech and inquiry.
+Rumsfeld exemplifies a national security expert and essentially a keeper of official secrets.
+Errol Morris, an acclaimed filmmaker of award winning political documentaries, such as the Fog of

+War is no stranger to promoting free speech and inquiry.
+Here the national security expert and official keeper of secrets